DavidFencl/luxonis-task/README.md

 Typescript - Python - C/C++ Without using external libraries (unless necessary), write two applications.
 These applications will be a client and a server app.
 They will communicate over a TCP socket and the exact protocol on top of that is up to you.
 Note: using just utf8 strings will have a negative impact on the judgement (hint - custom binary protocol is expected).
-The game flow is as follows:  .
 Optional/bonus: offer a website that displays the progress of all the matches, for a third party to observe.
 JUDGEMENT:  The following things play role for passing to the interview
 stage:  - Understanding of both the technologies used and the language chosen. - Complexity of the chosen solution. -